bratpeki/modern-milkytracker-guide/docs/fx.md

 in the `./docs/MilkyTracker.html` section of the original MT repo.
 You can find that doc **in dark mode** in my fork [here](https://github.com/bratpeki/MilkyTracker/blob/master/docs/MilkyTracker.html).

-Some things to note:

-- The "(Memory)" added to certain effect syntax sections means that MT "remembers" the last used parameter **for that note**
+The "(Memory)" added to certain effect syntax sections means that MT "remembers" the last used parameter **for that note**.

-    - "(Memory - ...)" means that only the parameter "..." is remembered
+"(Memory - ...)" means that only the parameter "..." is remembered.

-- Any bracket that looks like "(ex. ...)" shows how the current description relates to the example above
+Any bracket that looks like "(ex. ...)" shows how the current description relates to the example above.

 # Effect column effects